Needs a Better DescriptionAnimusic

 - Piano Key Wave: "Starship Groove", played with Yamaha's Disklavier piano.

 - Pipe Maze: Around the rooms in the music videos for "Pipe Dream" and "Pipe Dream 2".

-- Rock Me, Amadeus!: "Cathedral Pictures" contains excerpts from Mussorgsky's "Pictures at an Exhibition", specifically "The Old Castle","The Hut on Fouls Legs",and "The Great Gate of Kiev", all arranged for an organ, an electric bass, and drums.
+- Rock Me, Amadeus!: "Cathedral Pictures" contains excerpts from Mussorgsky's "Pictures At An Exhibition", specifically "The Old Castle","The Hut on Fowls Legs",and "The Great Gate of Kiev", all arranged for an organ, an electric bass, and drums.

 - Series Mascot: A Chapman stick called "Mr. Stick", first appearing in "Stick Figures" and later on in "Pogo Sticks".

 - Shout-Out: According to Word of God, "Fiber Bundles" was done In the Style of... the music from Ratchet & Clank.

 - Signature Style: Combining the natural with the bizarre; robots playing otherwise traditional instruments seems to be a favorite.